lkcampbell/brackets-cowsay/README.md

 and click OK.

 You can also add options to the `cowsay` command with an underscore character followed by the option name.
 For example: `cowsay_help`.
+Multiple options can also be chained together.
+For example, typing `cowsay_fortune_e@@_TVV` and then pressing the **Tab** key will give you a paranoid, vampiric cow saying a very profound and silly thing.
 Using an unrecognized option will insert an error message into the document.
-Using more than one underscore character in a row (e.g. `cowsay___help`) will insert an error message into the document.
+Using more than one underscore character in a row (e.g. `cowsay_fortune__TU`) will insert an error message into the document.

 ##### List of Current Options
+**_e[text]:** Define how to draw the cow's eyes.  `[text]` can be zero, one, or two characters to represent the cow's eyes.
+For example, `_e><` will draw the eyes shut tightly, `_eOo` will draw uneven eyes, `_e@` will draw a cyclops cow, and `_e` will draw a cow with no eyes at all.
+All characters are valid except whitespace and the underscore.
+If you want those characters you will have to tweak your cow by hand.

+**_T[text]:** Define how to draw the cow's tongue.  `[text]` can be zero, one, or two characters to represent the cow's tongue.
+For example, `_TVV` will draw the a vampire cow, `_TW` is a cow with a forked tongue, and `_T` will draw a cow with no tongue at all.
+All characters are valid except whitespace and the underscore.
+If you want those characters you will have to tweak your cow by hand.

 **_fortune:** Displays a cow saying a very profound and silly thing.

 **_?, _help:** Displays help for the Cowsay extension.
 If this option is used,